appseconnect/docs/_posts/ProcessFlow Management/User Defined Functions/2014-01-14-Create-User-Defined-Functions.md

 - [Action Filter](/processflow/manage-actions-actionfilters-errorfilters/#adding-action-filters): You can use your created functions within the Action Filter of a ProcessFlow, provided the return Type of your function should not be a **Complex Object** or **Complex Object Collection**.
 - [Error/retry Filter](/processflow/manage-actions-actionfilters-errorfilters/#adding-retry-filters): You can use your created functions within the Error/retry Filters of a Processflow, provided the return Type of your function should not be a **Complex Object** or **Complex Object Collection**.

 **Note:**

 - You can also create your Cloud Appresource Functions from the mapper node.
-For more information on that steps, [click here](/processflow/cloud-appresource-functions/).
+For more informations on it, [click here](/processflow/cloud-appresource-functions/).
 - All the created functions irrespective of the areas, the functions will be listed on the UDF Listing Window.
 For more details on the Listing page, [Click Here](/processflow/Listing-Editing-user-defined-functions/).
 - You cannot create Functions with same **Function Name**.
 - The name must begin with a letter and can contain letters, numbers, and the following special characters: `_ @ $ #`.